John Worthington (academic)

 John Worthington (1618–1671) was an English academic.
 He was closely associated with the Cambridge Platonists.
 He did not in fact publish in the field of philosophy, and is now known mainly as a well-connected diarist.

 Life

 He was born in Manchester, and educated at Emmanuel College, Cambridge.
 At Emmanuel he was taught by Joseph Mead; he described Mead's teaching methods, and later edited his works.
 Another teacher was Benjamin Whichcote.

 He was Master of Jesus College, Cambridge, from 1650 to 1660, and Vice-Chancellor in 1657.
 At the English Restoration he was replaced by Richard Sterne, apparently willingly.
-Subsequently he held various church positions, being lecturer at St Benet Fink in London until burnt out in the Great Fire of London in 1666.
+Subsequently he held various church positions, being lecturer at St Benet Fink in London until the church burnt out in the Great Fire of London in 1666.
 He then was given a living at Ingoldsby.
 At the end of his life he was a lecturer in Hackney.